NFL Star Cameron Jordan Shares His Favorite Spots In New Orleans

 This week we’re off to one of the most unique cities in the nation — known for its famous beignets, multicultural roots, and the French Quarter, which lies at the center of it all.
 That’s right friends, we’re headed to New Orleans.
 NOLA.
 The Big Easy.
-The birthplace of jazz, and of course home of the two week long celebration known as Mardi Gras.
+The birthplace of jazz, and of course, home of the annual celebration known as Mardi Gras.

 With so many places to see, eat, drink, and party, we needed a specialist with lots of New Orleans expertise.
-So we called in Saints Defensive End Cameron Jordan.
+So we called in Saints defensive end Cameron Jordan.
 Not surprisingly, the man came to play — sharing the best of the city and not holding back on the insider tips.

 The 3X Pro Bowler has called New Orleans home since being drafted by the Saints in 2011 and has fully immersed himself in the culture of the city.
 Coming from Arizona where “there’s no such thing as hunting or mudding,” Jordan has grown to love the bayous, the po’ boys, and most of all the beignets of New Orleans.